desi109/desi109/README.md

 [![GitHub Views](https://komarev.com/ghpvc/?username=desi109&color=blue)][1]

-## Hey, 😊 ##
+## Hey 😊 ##

 My name is Dess, an IT student and Software Engineer from Sofia 🇧🇬.
-I am interested in working on cool projects, learning new things, developing with Java, Spring, Python, JavaScript, Angular, Vue and NodeJS.
+I am interested in working on cool projects, learning new things, and developing with Java, OSGi, Spring Boot, Angular, Vue.js, Kafka, and others.

 You can see what I am currently up to on [github.com/desi109][1] .